galahad1/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/AIT_Lab4_Iannetta_Tano_Lassalle_Loan.md

 ### <a name="conclusion"></a>Conclusion

 In this lab, we learned how to use the HAProxy and how to configure a cluster of nodes.
 It was interesting, especially about Docker and load balancing.
-We think that is possible to improve the infrastructure by adding more automation.
+Moreover, it alspo helped us to understand how to use dynamic scaling.
 The lab was quite long to complete but in the end we learned a lot of useful things for our future work.
+After this lab, we are able to run multiple process in one container, to make the nodes communicate in a cluster, to react to crashes and automatically update and load a new configuration for the load balancer.

 ### <a name="sources"></a>Sources